In Dubious Battle: Reception and legacy

 In 1943, with Steinbeck now famous, Carlos Baker "revalued" the novel.
 He opened by saying "Among Steinbeck's best novels, the least known is probably In Dubious Battle."
 Steinbeck, he said, "is supremely interested in what happens to men's minds and hearts when they function, not as responsible, self-governing individuals, but as members of a group....
 Biologists have a word for this very important problem; they call it bionomics, or ecology."
 He said that "Steinbeck's bionomic interest is visible in all that he has done, from Tortilla Flat, in the middle Thirties, through his semi-biological Sea of Cortez, to his latest communiqués as a war correspondent in England."
 He characterized In Dubious Battle as "an attempt to study a typical mid-depression strike in bionomic terms."

+Michael Gold of Marxist magazine New Masses praised the novel, calling Steinbeck a "bearer of a 'true people's culture'".
+Critics Edmund C. Richards and Granville Hicks, journalist Claud E. Jones, and Communist Party newspaper Daily Worker praised it as a "proletarian novel".
+Scholar Peter W. Yancey, however, argued that In Dubious Battle did not constitute a proletarian or radical novel, because Steinbeck did not aim to gloss over the shortcomings of union organizers or workers.

 In 1958, critic Alfred Kazin referred to In Dubious Battle and The Grapes of Wrath as "his most powerful books," contrasting them with Cannery Row and The Wayward Bus.
 President Barack Obama told the New York Times that it was his favorite book by Steinbeck.